Sweet Smile- Silent War Grandfather’s sister lives on the outskirts of the city, and he’s…

-The next early winter morning, papa got up early at 5pm.
+The next early winter morning, Papa got up at 5:00 a.m.
+Getting ready for a grand adventure.
 His face glowed with excitement, as if he were on his way to attain enlightenment.

 He cleaned his scooter with all attention and care as a groom touches his bride for the first time.

-Granny made him wear five layers of clothes, and he was “ready for battle”.
+Granny made him wear five layers of clothes, declaring him “ready for battle”.

 As she handed him the money.
 “Spend it wisely,” she instructed.
 “Get the best deals on everything and come back soon.

 I’ll be waiting for you at breakfast.”
-(Best way to control people)
+(Best way to control the men)

 Papa said, “I’ll try, but please don’t wait if I’m late.”